National Hormone & Pituitary Program (NHPP): Information for People Treated with Pituitary Human Growth Hormone

 How can I get support and information?

-The Creutzfeldt-Jakob Disease Foundation, Inc. (www.cjdfoundation.org) was created in 1993 by two families who lost loved ones to CJD and the neurologist who treated their family members.
-This nonprofit corporation promotes awareness of CJD through research and education and reaches out to those who have lost relatives to this illness.
-The NIH has CJD information at www.ninds.nih.gov.
+The Creutzfeldt-Jakob Disease Foundation, Inc. (cjdfoundation.org) was created in 1993 by two families who lost relatives to CJD and the neurologist who treated their family members.
+This nonprofit corporation seeks to promote awareness of CJD through research and education and to reach out to people who have lost loved ones to this illness.
+For information on CJD from the NIH, see the National Institute of Neurological Disorders and Stroke (NINDS) Creutzfeldt-Jacob Disease Fact Sheet.

 How can I help with the follow-up study?

-- Send address changes for hGH recipients to the NIDDK Office of Communications and Public Liaison at the NIH.
+Address changes for pituitary hGH recipients should be sent by recipients, their families, or their doctors to the NIDDK Office of Communications and Public Liaison at the NIH.